edgedb/easy-edgedb/chapter2/index.md

 Entering `places_visited := City` is short for `places_visited := (select City)` - you don't have to type `select` every time.

-Note that we didn't just write `HorseDrawnCarriage`, because we have to choose the enum `Transport` and then make a choice of one of the variants.
+Note that we didn't just write `HorseDrawnCarriage`, because we have to choose the enum `Transport` and then make a choice of one of the values.

 ## Casting